Postal Dictionary

 Flat

-The Postal Service® uses the word “flats” generally to refer to large envelopes, newsletters, and magazines.
-For a mailpiece to qualify as a “flat”, it must be at least ONE of these things: taller than 6 1/8 “, or, longer than 11″ 1/2, or, thicker than 1/4”.
-You can view flats postage rates here.
+The Postal Service® defines "flats" as large envelopes, newsletters, and magazines.
+For a mailpiece to qualify as a flat, it must meet at least one of the following criteria:

 HCR (Highway Contract Route)